-As a graduate student in Classics at Edinburgh, you will be working closely with the fifteen members of Classics’ academic staff.
+As a graduate student in Classics at Edinburgh, you will be working closely with our 29 members of Classics’ academic staff.
 We include specialists in the central areas of Greek and Latin literature and thought, Greek and Roman history, and Classical art and archaeology; but we have a broad view of the discipline, with expertise in (for example) ancient Persia, later antiquity, and reception history.

 The hub of intellectual life is the weekly Classics Research Seminar, which welcomes a remarkable range of speakers.
 The graduate community is intellectually active, supportive, and convivial: graduates organize their own seminar series and conferences.